pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

         application = None

+Typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
+Requests handlers can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.

+Making connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
+The documentation for your Web or worker framework may describe when to make a database connection, and your database documentation may also have some suggestions.
+It is recommended to make use of any hook or decorator or signals intended for this purpose.
+See below for suggestions.

 Web Tier
 ========

-This section contains suggestions for using uWSGI with Django and with Flask.
+This section contains suggestions for using uWSGI in prefork mode with Django, and with Flask.

 uWSGI
 -----